jasonbayton/11ty/_src/blog/2025/01/new-for-enterprise-android-16.md

 > As it says on the tin.
 If you're thinking _"Don't we already have an API for NFC?"_ Yes we do, but that's to control the beaming of data between devices.
 This is a full on radio disable and will probably live under `DeviceRadioState` in AMAPI at some point later.

-This was originally found when Android 15 was in beta, and didn't make it to production.
 As of this release it's now officially showing up as a Baklava feature.

 ## Disallow Thread Network

+Here's another previously-referenced feature to show up confirmed for Baklava.

 This is related to comms with [thread devices](https://en.wikipedia.org/wiki/Thread_(network_protocol)).
 Again, it's a cut-and-dry, simple restriction.
 More details on its use will come in time.